Can dogs eat raw fish?

 I also used to feed my previous pups Missy & Buzz

-Bonnie & Clyde’s wild-caught fish oil (made from sardines, anchovies and mackerel, unfortunately no longer available) as well as canned sardines.
+Bonnie & Clyde’s wild-caught fish oil (made from sardines, anchovies, mackerel and added Vitamin E, unfortunately no longer available) as well as canned sardines.

 Both are great options, but my current pup Wally has a food intolerance towards sardines and anchovies, and he also can’t have any salmon.